craftcms/docs/docs/commerce/3.x/products-variants.md

-For example, if element “Foo” exists in Site A and Site B, and element “Bar” exists in Site B and Site C, and this is set to `['c', 'b', 'a']`, then Foo will be returned for Site B, and Bar will be returned for Site C.
+For example, if element “Foo” exists in Site A and Site B, and element “Bar” exists in Site B and Site C, and this is set to `['c', 'b', 'a']`, then Foo will be returned for Site C, and Bar will be returned for Site B.

 If this isn’t set, then preference goes to the current site.